 Miriam Dema makes modern handcrafted goods inspired by a love of adventure and exploration.
 She has been producing and selling things for 15+ years with a focus on printmaking and leather craft.
 She also runs a successful audio rental business with her husband keeping both her creative and business brain busy on a daily basis.
 Miriam makes everything she sells in her studio in the mountains above Los Angeles when she’s not out hiking or prowling a thrift store with friends for inspiration or playing with her Frenchie puppy Zeus who is quite the distraction.

-Nicole's path includes time as a creative writing graduate student in San Francisco, street artist on the Venice Beach boardwalk, costume designer, Hollywood flea market art vendor, DIY workshop instructor, co-founder of a non-profit that produced art shows benefiting charities, owner and designer of Random Nicole an art-inspired clothing line carried at over 250 locations and owner of craft workshop studio and retail store: The Craft Kitchen.
+Her path includes time as a street artist on the Venice Beach boardwalk, costume designer, DIY workshop instructor, co-founder of a non-profit that produced art shows benefiting charities, owner and designer of Random Nicole (an art-inspired clothing line carried at over 250 locations) and owner of craft workshop studio and retail store: The Craft Kitchen.
+She has a BA and MA in creative writing and is currently working on a nonfiction book about her adventures in creativity and entrepreneurship.

 Rachel Mae Smith lives in Philadelphia.
 She loves do-able DIYS and strives to make crafting easy, fulfilling and fun over on her blog The Crafted Life.
 Her work has been featured on Design Sponge, Good Housekeeping, Better Homes and Garden, Martha Stewart Living and more.
 When she’s not pinning pictures, or brushing glitter out of her hair, you can find her exploring and Instagramming all things colorful.